NotReference/PremiumLogin/README.md

 If you use AUTHME, type "bungeecord: true" into authme's config and spigot config.

--> Please remove PremiumLock, it can affect our protection systems.
-PremiumLogin will automatically block premium users who typed /premium for enable the function.

 # Note
-Download new versions always for bug fixes and more..
+Download new versions always for bug fixes and new features..

 # Config
 Messages are fully customizables.